Arnab-Developer/MedicalSystem/README.md

 ## How to run

 You need Visual Studio 2019, ASP.NET 5, Entity Framework, Azure tools for Visual Studio 2019 and SQL Server 2016 to work on this solution locally.

+- Clone the repo
+- Create the databases and tables with the
+[script provided](https://github.com/Arnab-Developer/MedicalSystem/tree/main/DatabaseScripts)
+in the repo.
-Create the databases and tables with the [script provided](https://github.com/Arnab-Developer/MedicalSystem/tree/main/DatabaseScripts) in the repo and update the connection strings and other configs in `appsettings.Development.json` file in different projects as applicable to your local settings before executing this app.
+- Update the connection strings and other configs in `appsettings.Development.json` file in different projects as applicable to your local settings before executing this app.
+- Open the solution in Visual Studio
+- Set the below projects as startup projects
+  - Doctor service
+  - Patient service
+  - Consultation service
+  - Web gateway
+  - Web frontend
+- Press F5 to run